 Optional static typing

-TypeScript is based on the structural, or ‘duck’, typing.
-Using TypeScript, you can create complex types by combining existing ones.
+TypeScript is based on structural, or ‘duck,’ typing.
+Using this language, you can create complex types by combining existing ones.
 For that purpose, you can use unions or generics.
-Also, TypeScript supports interfaces.
+Also, this language supports interfaces.

 Early bug detection